-The abdominal pain is not limited to the upper part of your abdomen (epigastric area), but it occurs all over your abdomen especially the lower part.
+IBS pain isn’t restricted to your upper abdomen (epigastric area), but it can occur anywhere in your abdomen, especially in the lower part.

-The IBS pain usually exacerbates with emotional stress.
-You may also have a sense of fullness or bloating and excess gas in your abdomen.
+The distress of IBS usually flares up with emotional stress.
+You may also feel a sense of bloating, fullness, or excess gas in your abdomen.

 2- The pain is related to defecation.

-The majority of IBS patients report improvement of abdominal pain with the passage of stools.
+Most IBS patients report relief of abdominal pain after passing stools.

 3- Irritable bowel syndrome with predominant diarrhea (IBS-D).
 How it exactly looks?

-You will have IBS-D when your stools are usually loose during the attacks (more than 25% of bowel movements are diarrhea).
-The passage of loose stools is usually in the morning, during working hours or after meals.
+You may be dealing with IBS-D if your stools are typically loose during flare-ups (more than 25% of bowel movements involve diarrhea).
+The passage of loose stools usually happens in the morning, during working hours, or post meals.

-The loose stools usually small or moderate in volume.
+The loose stools are usually small or moderate in volume.

-If you have a sudden passage of large volumes of loose stools, it is likely an infection, not IBS-D.
+If you have a sudden passage of large volumes of loose stools, it’s probably an infection, not IBS-D.

-It is normal to have mucus with stool in the IBS-D attack as it is reported by 50% of people with IBS-D.
+Passing mucus with stool during an IBS-D flare-up is quite common, as reported by 50% of individuals with IBS-D.

 4- Irritable bowel syndrome with predominant constipation (IBS-C).
 How it exactly looks?

-You will have IBS-C when your stools are usually hard and difficult to pass (in more than 25% of your bowel movements.
+You may have IBS-C when your stools are usually hard and difficult to pass (in more than 25% of your bowel movements).

 5- Irritable bowel syndrome: the mixed (IBS-M) and unclassified (IBS-U) types.

-The mixed type of IBS means you have a mixture of both constipation and diarrhea (constipation in more than 25% of the time and also, diarrhea in more than 25% of the time).
+The mixed type of IBS implies you have a blend of both constipation and diarrhea (constipation more than 25% of the time and diarrhea more than 25% of the time).

-The unclassified type of IBS is when you have abdominal pain with no specific predominance of constipation or diarrhea.
+The unclassified type of IBS refers to the presence of abdominal pain without a specific dominance of either constipation or diarrhea.